jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-functions-guide.md

 # AdapTable Functions Guide

-AdapTable ships with 40 **AdaptableFunctions** - each relating to a discrete 'action' or set of functionality.
+AdapTable ships with 40 **AdapTableFunctions** - each relating to a discrete 'action' or set of functionality.

 Most End-User action in AdapTable will be via AdaptableFunctions.

-Many AdaptableFunctions contain an array of Objects that users can create, edit or delete (if their Entitlements allow), e.g. AdvancedSearch, ConditionalStyle, PercentBars etc.
+Many AdapTableFunctions contain an array of Objects that users can create, edit or delete (if their Entitlements allow), e.g. AdvancedSearch, ConditionalStyle, PercentBars etc.

 ## Functions UI

-There are a number of different ways in which end-Users will interact with AdaptableFunctions in the AdapTable UI:
+There are a number of different ways in which end-Users will interact with AdapTableFunctions in the AdapTable UI:

-- Most AdaptableFunctions have a dedicated **popup screen**.
-AdaptableFunctions that contain an array of items (e.g. AdvancedSearch) will typically display these in a table with buttons to add / edit.
-AdaptableFunctions which perform actions (e.g SmartEdit, BulkUpdate) will contain UI controls to allow the AdaptableFunction to be used.
+- Most AdapTableFunctions have a dedicated **popup screen**.
+AdapTableFunctions that contain an array of items (e.g. AdvancedSearch) will typically display these in a table with buttons to add / edit.
+AdapTableFunctions which perform actions (e.g SmartEdit, BulkUpdate) will contain UI controls to allow the AdapTableFunction to be used.

-- Some AdaptableFunctions provide **Toolbars** which can be displayed in the Dashboard (via Tabs).
-These provide easy access to commonly used AdaptableFunctions e.g. Layouts, Reports, Quick Search.
-You are able to stipulate which Toolbars are visible through the *Dashboard* AdaptableFunction.
+- Some AdapTableFunctions provide **Toolbars** which can be displayed in the Dashboard (via Tabs).
+These provide easy access to commonly used AdapTableFunctions e.g. Layouts, Reports, Quick Search.
+You are able to stipulate which Toolbars are visible through the *Dashboard* AdapTableFunction.

-- AdaptableFunctions can also provide **ToolPanels** to be hosted in the AdapTable ToolPanel (at the side of the grid).
-Like toolbars, these provide ready access to common functionality (the same AdaptableFunctions generally provide both).
+- AdapTableFunctions can also provide **ToolPanels** to be hosted in the AdapTable ToolPanel (at the side of the grid).
+Like toolbars, these provide ready access to common functionality (the same AdapTableFunctions generally provide both).

-- AdaptableFunctions which offer objects that can be created / edited / deleted do so via **AdaptableFunction Wizards**.
+- AdapTableFunctions which offer objects that can be created / edited / deleted do so via **AdapTableFunction Wizards**.
 These provide a step-by-step way to edit the sometimes complex objects that can be created.

-- Many AdaptableFunctions also provide Menu Items for both the **Column Menu** (available through clicking a Column Header) and **Context Menu** (available through right-clicking on a grid cell, or group of cells).
+- Many AdapTableFunctions also provide Menu Items for both the **Column Menu** (available through clicking a Column Header) and **Context Menu** (available through right-clicking on a grid cell, or group of cells).

-This table lists all the AdaptableFunctions and which UI elements they support.
+This table lists all the AdapTableFunctions and which UI elements they support.

-Click on a link to go to a dedicated ReadMe for that AdaptableFunction.
+Click on a link to go to a dedicated ReadMe for that AdapTableFunction.

 | AdaptableFunction                                                | Wizard | Toolbar | Tool Panel | Column Menu | Context Menu |
 | --------  	                                                   | ------ | ------- | ---------  | ----------- | ------------ |